grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Captain Percy insisted everyone who wasn't doing something actively should be in the rack, and Chips, Shakes, and Hemi didn't argue when they were assigned first shift in bed.
 She had Bastian and Gregory, who were more experienced with the controls of the boat, at the helm seats.
 They shut down the sonar figuring with the diesel running they wouldn't be able to hear anything until it was too close to do anything about it anyway, considering they couldn't dive or really perform any other evasive maneuver.

-But Percy put Own on radar.
+But Percy put Owen on radar.
 It would be just stupid to run into a fleet of Authority surface enforcement ships.
 So Owen sat in the dark with his eye on the glowing radar screen, going a little insane watching it circle around endlessly and reflecting back nothing.

 Percy made them all drink two cups of coffee, which she fixed for them in the dark by the light of a penlight.